ajlopez/RskCLI/README.md

 - .gitignore notice or update
 - help command
 - setnetwork command
-- pending transactions when quick flag in deploy, invoke, transfer
 - pending command
 - wait command
 - no of time waiting receipts as option